 Time is of the essence.
 Although it is possible to seek spousal benefits as early as age 62, doing so permanently lowers the monthly amount.
 In this case, the woman would receive $975 a month, or 32.5% of her husband’s pension, if she filed a claim at age 62.
 According to the analysis, waiting until age 67 raises the monthly payment to the maximum $1,500.
 Spousal payments are not increased beyond that amount if a claim is made beyond full retirement age.

-How Your Benefit Is Determined By The SSA?
+How Your $3000 Social Security Spousal Benefits Is Determined By The SSA?

 Which benefit paid more is determined automatically by the Social Security Administration.
-The SSA will pay the higher amount if a spouse is eligible for both a spousal benefit and their own retirement benefit.
+The SSA will pay the higher amount if a spouse is eligible for both a $3000 Social Security Spousal Benefits and their own retirement benefit.
 For instance, according to the analysis, the wife would receive the $1,500 spousal benefit if her own employment history qualifies her for $1,200 per month.
 The SSA would just pay the greater sum if her personal benefit was $1,600.

 According to the research, spousal benefits are not subtracted from the higher-earning spouse’s check, and the primary recipient cannot restrict or refuse access to them.
 But in order to get the money, filing is necessary.